2026 Pensacon Short Film Festival

 Info

-Pensacon proudly presents the eighth annual Pensacon Short Film Festival as one of its official events.
+Pensacon proudly presents the annual Pensacon Short Film Festival as one of its official events.
 As part of this convention, the films screened will celebrate science fiction, horror, fantasy, comic books, pop culture, animation, and documentaries.
 After each screening, there will be a short Q&A with filmmakers present.

 Each Official Selection will be given two weekend passes to Pensacon (travel not included) to attend the screening, and filmmakers may participate in a Q&A session about their films immediately following the screening.